Call4Cloud | MMP-C | Autopilot | Device Preparation

 If everything checks out, the service will respond with an acknowledgment and will tell the device that the repsonsepayload with the query result it sent was successful.
 From there on the DeviceAction thread would stop.

-So I guess now we know the complete flow, let’s zoom in on the OSQueryWMI a bit more so we can fully understand what is going on when the query is being executed on the device itself.
+So, now that we know the complete flow, let’s zoom in on the OSQueryWMI a bit more so we can fully understand what is going on when the query is being executed on the device itself.

 3. OSQueryWMI

-When the device query arrives on the device, Intune Pivot will need to execute it.
-To get the proper results for the query it will need to load the proper WMI Provider first.
+When the device query arrives on the device, Intune Pivot must execute it.
+To get the proper results for the query, it must load the proper WMI Provider first.
 In this example, I was using the EncryptableVolume WMI Provider.

 So when we want to get the Encryptionstatus of the device, Intune Pivot will start querying the proper WMI Entity (querywmientity) and will load the corresponding DLL file (wbem\win32_encryptablevolume.dll)